telerik/fiddler-everywhere-docs/knowledge-base/using-fiddler-pro-dashboard.md

 ## Solution

-The [Fiddler dashboard site]https://dashboard.getfiddler.com) is where you can purchase and manage subscription plans, check and download your invoices, and maintain the payment methods.
+The [Fiddler dashboard site]https://dashboard.getfiddler.com) is where you can purchase and manage subscription plans, check and download your invoices, and maintain payment methods.
 The site requires you to log in with a Fiddler or social media account.

 ### Dashboard Main Sections